mithrandie/csvq/docs/_posts/2006-01-02-numeric-functions.md

 _return_
 : [integer]({{ '/reference/value.html#integer' | relative_url }})

-Convert a string _hex_ representing a octal number to an integer.
+Converts _hex_ representing a octal number to an integer.

 ### HEX_TO_DEC
 {: #hex_to_dec}